The Inter-Intra Modal Measure: A Predictive Lens on Fine-Tuning Outcomes in Vision-Language Models: Experiments

-The positive linear relationship between the IIMM and in-domain gain over zero-shot error is clearly seen in the top plots of \Cref{fig:IIMM by model}.
-In these plots for base pre-trained models CoCa and EVA-02-CLIP, one can also see where the IIMM reaches an upper threshold and the slope becomes near zero.
-The bottom plots of \Cref{fig:IIMM by model} show the negative linear relationship of the IIMM and the average change in accuracy across a suite of 8 out-of-domain tasks.
-For all base pre-trained models aside from CLIP, the IIMM also has a strong linear relationship to forgetting, as evidenced by the significance of the coefficient and high $R^2$ values.

-These relationships hold true across parameter efficient fine-tuning methods, as shown in \Cref{fig:peft}.
-In this figure, all methods fine-tune using CLIP as the base model.
-We see with CLIP-Adapter that its overall worse in-domain performance attenuates the strength of the relationship between IIMM and gain over zero-shot error, and, predictably, that a lower in-domain performance gain resulted in significantly less catastrophic forgetting.
+This positive linear relationship between the IIMM and in-domain gain over zero-shot error is clearly seen in the top plots of \cref{fig:IIMM by model}.
+The bottom plots of \cref{fig:IIMM by model} show the negative linear relationship of the IIMM with the average change in accuracy across a suite of eight out-of-domain tasks.
+For all base pre-trained models aside from CLIP, the IIMM also shows a strong linear relationship to forgetting, as evidenced by the significance of the slope coefficient and high $R^2$ values.
+These relationships hold true across parameter-efficient fine-tuning methods, as shown in \cref{fig:peft}.
+We see with CLIP-Adapter that its overall worse in-domain performance attenuates the strength of the relationship between IIMM and gain over zero-shot error, and predictably, that a lower in-domain performance gain resulted in significantly less catastrophic forgetting.
+CLIP-Adapter’s design — injecting task kernels atop a frozen backbone — results in smaller, localized representational shifts, resulting in weaker in-distribution performance gains while preventing greater out-of-distribution performance loss.
+Since the IIMM is correlated with near-optimal performance gains, fine-tuning methods that result in sub-optimal gains may yield lower IIMM correlations.

-The IIMM is strongly correlated with fine-tuning gains over zero-shot error.
-Unlike EMMS, the second-highest correlated measure, IIMM is bounded to values between [0,1].
-Because of its boundedness, extreme values of IIMM are heuristically informative in isolation.
-An IIMM value near 1, which would imply that image and text embeddings are densely clustered together, should result in significant learning with fine-tuning.
-Conversely, an IIMM value near 0, which would imply more uniformity of the embeddings on the hypersphere, should result in little gain with fine-tuning, as the pre-trained model is already well-aligned for reasonable image-text pairs.
+These results provide evidence that the IIMM is strongly correlated with fine-tuning gains over zero-shot error.
+Unlike GBC, the second-highest correlated measure, the IIMM is bounded in [-1,1] and extreme values are informative in isolation.